TacticalMetaphysics/LiSE/README.md

 ## UI

-Get calendars, cards, and hands working.

-Show more than one board at a time.
+[ ] Show more than one board at a time.

+### Widgets
+[x] Calendars
+[ ] Cards

 ## World model

-Get effects to do more than open and close menus.
+[x] Get effects to do more than open and close menus.

+They move things around now!
+Huzzah?

-Get events and schedules working.
+[x] Get events and schedules working.

-That last calls for a main loop--for the game state only, not the UI--that polls the schedule, calls the events that are happening, and advances the clock.
+[x] That last calls for a main loop--for the game state only, not the UI--that polls the schedule, calls the events that are happening, and advances the clock.

 ## Database

-It initializes and loads just fine, but I want to synchronize the game-in-memory with the game-on-disk at arbitrary intervals, eg. whenever the player pauses the game.

-I think I may have to implement my own journal in order to get the branching timelines to work.
-I guess it's kind of like branches in Git, but there isn't really any concept of "commits" to use here, unless you're okay with committing *every second* the game runs, seriously.
-Though, I'll have to look into the particulars of how SQLite's journaling works.
+[x] Sync the state of the UI.
+[ ] Sync changes to the world model.
+[ ] Keep a *branching* journal of the aforementioned changes.
+[ ] Roll-back and replay those changes in the most recent branch.
+[ ] Select a branch and replay it.

-Add the ability to import and export particular game elements to other databases.
+[ ]Add the ability to import and export particular game elements to other databases.

 ## Templates